Luxendo/Acquifer-Python-API/README.md

-# IM-Python-API
+# Acquifer-Python-API

-Python module providing utilitary functionalities when working with an ACQUIFER Imaging Machine.
+Python package providing utilitary functionalities when working with an ACQUIFER Imaging Machine.
 Functionalities include :
 - metadata persing from filenames
 - control of the microscope (tcpip)